-The interior monitoring is switched off by pressing the remote control lock button Θ twice.
+The interior monitoring is switched off by pressing the remote control lock button a twice.

-- Lock all doors and rear lid. - Use the key to lock the vehicle.
+- · Lock all doors and tailgate. - Use the key to lock the vehicle.
 The interior monitoring and / or anti-towing alarm are switched off until the next time the vehicle is locked.